Updated: Jan 4

 When you go to a play, the characters do not enter their opening line thank the producer and tell the audience that it is a pleasure to do it for them.
 They just get to it.

-The best movies - at least in my opinion - quickly start with a scene that draws you closer, unlike the ones that made you stay a minute or two on the screen of a production company shown on screen, followed by the names of major producers, director and many others.
+The best movies - at least in my opinion - quickly start with a scene that draws you closer, unlike the ones that made you stay a minute or two on the intro of a production company, followed by the names of major producers, director and many others.

-When it comes to speaking, here are some ways in which you can open the presentation, depending on your audience, your purpose, and the event.
+When it comes to speaking, here are some of the best opening lines, using which you can start any presentation or speech, depending on your audience, your purpose, and the event.

 Question (rhetorical or otherwise)